+44 (0)20 7306 email@example.com

 - Advising the defendant administrator on claims under the under the Inheritance (Provision for Family of Dependants) Act 1975 concerning overseas property, the validity of UK and foreign marriages and divorces by both claimant and deceased, and the recognition in England of foreign polygamous marriage.

-Before coming to the Bar, Michael spent six years as Fellow and Tutor in law at Somerville College, Oxford.
+- Michael is also Lecturer in Law at Somerville College, Oxford, where he teaches property law to undergraduate students.
+Before coming to the Bar, he spent six years as Fellow and Tutor in law at Somerville College.
 His research concerned trustees’ powers and duties and the remedial consequences of breaches of trust, with a particular focus on the so-called “rule in Re Hastings-Bass”, and was cited in the Court of Appeal in Pitt v Holt EWCA Civ 197.
-He lectured, examined and gave tutorials on the law of trusts and Roman law, and continues to teach land law to Oxford undergraduates.
+He lectured, examined and gave tutorials on the law of trusts, land law and Roman law.